5/8/2025

 speaker

-Well, thank you very much.
+Thank you very much.
 And thanks to the analyst that followed us.
 I think you know well the story.
 Your reports are good.
 You have good questions.
 So thank you very much for that.
 On that, I think we had good results.
 I think that's pretty clear to all the documents.
-But any question, but you can always come see us today at the annual assembly in Montreal at 11 o'clock.
-Otherwise, we will see you there in Q2.
+But any questions, you can always come see us today at the Annual Assembly in Montreal at 11 o'clock.
+Otherwise, we'll see you there in Q2.
 Thank you very much.

 speaker